-Sales meetings are handled in a reduced manner, only European distributors are invited.
+Sales meetings are handled in a reduced manner.
 Most staff training is now done via video.

 All these aspects play into Exped’s clear strategy to reduce emissions from employee travel.
 Employees prefer to travel by train, while intercontinental travel involves flying in economy class.
 Employee travel is completely compensated for, with myclimate.